Lumbee: Federally commissioned reports

-In the 20th century, numerous federally commissioned studies related to the Lumbee were conducted by anthropologists, ethnologists, and historians.
-They reflect changing concepts of what constituted Indian identity.
 In 1912, legislation was introduced to the US Senate to establish a school for the Indians of Robeson County.
 When the bill was sent to committee, it requested information from the Department of the Interior.
 The Indian Office sent Charles F. Pierce, the Supervisor of Indian Schools, to Robeson County to conduct a study of the tribe.
 Pierce reported that the state and county were providing funds to educate the 1,976 school-age Indian children.
 He also stated in his report that "one would readily class a large majority [of the Lumbee] as being at least three-fourths Indian.

 On April 28, 1914, the Senate called for an investigation into the status and conditions of the Indians of Robeson and adjoining counties.
 The Indian Office sent Special Indian Agent O.M.
 McPherson to the county to obtain information regarding the educational system of the tribe.
 In his report, submitted to the Senate on January 4, 1915, he wrote:

 While these Indians are essentially an agricultural people, I believe them to be as capable of learning the mechanical trades as the average white youth.
 The foregoing facts suggest the character of the educational institution that should be established for them, in case Congress sees fit to make the necessary appropriation, namely the establishment of an agricultural and mechanical school, in which domestic science shall also be taught.